sebinsua/teller-cli/README.md

 The purpose of this command line tool is to provide a human-interface for your bank and not merely to be a one-to-one match with the underlying API.

+It uses [Teller](http://teller.io) behind-the-scenes to interact with your UK bank, so you will need to have an account there.

 **:point_up_2: Heads up!** The interface is in flux while I try to make it human-like without becoming too redundant.

 ## Usage